kubedb/docs/docs/concepts/what-is-kubedb/overview.md

 - Create a database declaratively using CRD.
 - Take one-off backups or period backups to various cloud stores, e.g., S3, GCS, etc.
 - Restore from backup or clone any database.
-- Native integration with Prometheus for monitoring via [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator).
+- Native integration with Prometheus for monitoring via [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator).
 - Apply deletion lock to avoid accidental deletion of database.
 - Keep track of deleted databases, cleanup prior snapshots with a single command.
 - Use cli to manage databases like kubectl for Kubernetes.